Does your Business have a Disaster Recovery Plan?

 DR planning requires more than just documenting the steps necessary for a full recovery.
 Time and effort need to go into the plan to test and assess the plan at every step.
 It also needs to constantly evolve as internal changes and external threats also evolve.

 A disaster recovery plan defines your recovery time objection (RTO), recovery point objective (RPO), and the criticality of your resources.

-If you are interested in learning more about your own disaster recovery plan, let 2W Tech help.
-We would be happy to set up a call to understand your needs, use cases, and goals, and help you build out the best disaster recovery plan for your business.
+If you are interested in learning more about your disaster recovery, let 2W Tech help.
+We would be happy to set up a call to understand your needs, use cases, and goals, and help you build out the best plan for your business.